ndLink is used to link your firm's time and billing (TAB) software to NetDocuments to more easily update your client/matter list.

 Below you will find the administrator setup guide for ndLink:

-ndLink can connect to any ODBC compliant data source (access databases, SQL Server, etc.)
+ndLink can connect to most ODBC compliant data sources (access databases, SQL Server, etc.)

 Common systems we encounter include: